theonegis/edcstfn/README.md

 **Notice:**

 - The source code has been refactored.
-If this causes any runtime error, please feel free to contact with me or make a pull request.
+If this causes any runtime error, please feel free to contact me or make a pull request.
 - There is a small mistake in Figure.
 2 regarding the original manuscript, the input and out channels should be the same for the AutoEncoder.
 (I wrote to the editor, but they said it cannot be corrected after the paper being released.)

 **Models:**